hkirk/swtafp-slides/slides/03/03-modelling.md

 ```

+Note:

-Note: Break down of the functions from colorMap
+* Break down of the functions from colorMap
-TODO: Add notes for students
+TODO: Add notes for students - how to breakdown

 ---